Skip to main content

 The Seven Year Rule

-In most cases, items that negatively impact a credit score remain on your report for seven years.
+In most cases, items that negatively impact a credit score remain on your report for six years.
 The Fair Credit Reporting Act, which is a federal statute, defines how long certain information may legally remain on a credit report.
 With a few notable exceptions, the standard is seven years.

 As you’ll read about a bit later in the article, positive items (that can lift a credit score) typically remain in place for ten years.
 That’s good news, since they can help offset (and even outlast) any blemishes on your credit report.
 Here’s a short rundown of the negative items that will stick around on your credit report for seven years.